-Further, even intermediaries or ISPs can be made liable for secondary infringement as regards hosting digital content protected by copyright, if it is shown that they have contributed or possess actual knowledge of such infringement.
+Further, even intermediaries or internet service providers (ISPs) can be made liable for secondary infringement regarding hosting digital content protected by copyright, if it is shown that they have contributed or possess actual knowledge of such infringement.

 5.4 Are there any general or specific exceptions which can be relied upon as a defence to a claim of infringement?